 During Disruption, the Top One or Two Percent of Private Equity Talent Differentiate Themselves Even Further

-Polarity and disruption in the economy further accentuate and differentiate expertise in the industry from the high performing nature that industry lore is made of.
-It is in these times that the delta on results between ﬁrst and second tier talent can be measured in deciles rather than a handful of percentage points.
+Polarity and disruption in the economy further accentuate and differentiate expertise in the industry from the high-performing nature that industry lore is made of.
+It is in these times that the delta on results between ﬁrst and second-tier talent can be measured in deciles rather than a handful of percentage points.
 Identifying and securing this talent will similarly separate the ﬁeld.
-During disruption, some of this top talent will seek alpha by looking for those industry players that are prepared to make the investments necessary to capitalize on the moment.
+During the disruption, some of this top talent will seek alpha by looking for those industry players that are prepared to make the investments necessary to capitalize on the moment.
 Savvy investors will recognize the rare opportunity to secure top talent that otherwise might be unavailable in the market.

 Spotlight – Portfolio Company CFOs

 The challenges of 2020 have placed an even greater emphasis on the role of the portfolio CFO compared to that of 2019, which was the highlight of that year.
 The pandemic requires businesses to have exceptional leaders at the CFO level to navigate the challenges the pandemic has created.
 It tested whether there have been strong processes in place to allow companies to accurately forecast and have systems and tools that provide critical insights into operations and key value levers.
 It has been critical that companies can pivot quickly when the data is suggesting that there are potential pitfalls and opportunities.

 Expanding CFO Competencies, Skill Characteristics and Scorecards